massung/lexer/README.md

 Often times, you will be parsing text that has different lexical rules given the current context.
 For example, HTML allows embedding JavaScript between `<script>` tags.

 This is easily handled since the lexer is actually a stack of rules.
-The functions `push-lexer` and `pop-lexer` are used in pattern bodies to dynamically switch the active lexer while tokenizing.
+The functions `push-lexer`, `pop-lexer`, and `swap-lexer` are used in pattern bodies to dynamically switch the active lexer while tokenizing.

 	;; push a new lexer, return a token
-	(push-lexer lexer &optional class value)
+	(push-lexer lexer class &optional value)

 	;; pop the current lexer, return a token
-	(pop-lexer &optional class value)
+	(pop-lexer class &optional value)

+	;; swap to a different lexer, return a token (swap-lexer lexer class &optional value)

 Additionally, you may return a `token-class` and `token-value` while pushing or popping the current lexer.